-An empty stomach and lack of sleep from working 3 jobs should not be the reason our students and future nurse leaders struggle in a course or on an important exam.
+An empty stomach and lack of sleep from working three jobs should not be the reason our students and future nurse leaders struggle in a course or on an important exam.
 When the College of Nursing’s Office of Diversity, Equity, and Inclusivity learned of students struggling with needs of food, hygiene products, and clothing, their office looked for ways to reduce these barriers for vulnerable students.
-Associate Dean for Diversity, Equity, and Inclusivity, Dr. Coretta Jenerette worked in collaboration with student services and community partner, Brookland Baptist Church, to establish the College of Nursing Carolina Cares Cupboard.
+Dr. Coretta Jenerette worked in collaboration with student services and community partner, Brookland Baptist Church, to establish the College of Nursing Carolina Cares Cupboard.

 “The Carolina Cares Cupboard initiative is important because it reflects our commitment to caring and providing resources to support the success of our students,” Jenerette says.